Spine Pain Symptoms

 Thoracic Spine Anatomy

-Thoracic spine is the central part of the spine, also called as dorsal spine, which runs from the base of the neck to the bottom of your rib cage.
-The thoracic spine provides flexibility that holds the body upright and protects the organs of the chest.
+The thoracic spine is the middle portion of the spine and extends from the base of the neck to the bottom of the rib cage.
+It is made up of 12 vertebrae, labeled T1 through T12, and provides stability, supports upright posture, and helps protect the organs within the chest.

 Lumbar Spine Anatomy